Through The Fibro Fog

 • Pomegranate and blueberries: the main ingredients, use fresh produce without any browning or other discolouration.

-• Extra virgin olive oil: use a good olive oil if you can as it gives a much better depth of flavour, and is good for health too.
+• Extra virgin olive oil: use a good olive oil if you can as it gives a much better depth of flavour.

 • Apple cider vinegar: this is optional for those here for low histamine recipes, but gives a nice kick of flavour if you are able to tolerate it.